buschlab/HowTos/Metagenomics/README.md

 2. ##### running Kaiju (Protein-to-DNA classifier)
 3. ##### Import into R for further processing

 To that end you'll need to install [KneadData](https://bitbucket.org/biobakery/kneaddata/wiki/Home), [Kaiju](https://github.com/bioinformatics-centre/kaiju) and [R](https://www.r-project.org), as well as their respective requirements and additional packages.
+An alternative is to use the [Docker image](https://hub.docker.com/r/nanozoo/kaiju) of Kaiju.

 #### <a name="kaijuone"></a> 1.
 Pre-processing
 Before running Kaiju the input-files have to be pre-processed and sanitised, i.e., perform quality control and remove all unwanted reads by mapping against the host organism.
 The tool for this job is